ergoplatform/ergodocs/docs/dev/scs/flowcards.md

 <!--TODO: Split Paradigm out of this-->

-FlowCards aim to radically simplify dApp development on the Ergo platform by providing a high-level declarative language, execution runtime, storage format and a graphical notation.
+FlowCards aim to radically simplify dApp development on Ergo by providing a high-level declarative language, execution runtime, storage format and a graphical notation.

 See also, [flowcardLib: Ergo FlowCard library for diagrams.net](https://github.com/lucagdangelo/flowcardLib)
 ## Introduction